Memory Map: A User’s Guide – Part 2

 Related to this functionality is an option off the main Map > menu, specifically Map > Show Map Outlines, this can be quite useful for identifying which maps you have and their boundaries.
 This puts a faint green line around all the maps you own – even if they aren’t in memory, so that when you’re viewing the UK from a huge scale map such as the 1:1m Road Map, you will be able to quickly spot your map sections.

 Another way to jump quickly to a location is to search for it.
 Assuming you have an MMI file for the map in memory, you can hit CTRL + F and you will get a search dialog box on the screen.
 Type part of the place you’re looking for and hit [Search] the results appear in the window below.
-If you double click one of the results you will be transported to that location (provided you have the map).
+If you double click one of the results the correct map will be opened and you will be transported to that location (provided you have the map).
 If you check the ‘Create mark at location’ box, you will drop a flag on that location on the map too.

 The short video below will show you how to use CTRL + F in the map window.
 The first step just finds the location you’re looking for, the second step drops a marker at that location as well.